 So now that I figured out the information I want to extract from the website, I needed to tell Scrapy how I want it to approach this.
 If you are interested in learning how to use Scrapy, I recommend checking out this tutorial.
 Here is the summary of what I had to do with my spider:

 In general, the Scrapy Spider needs to know how you want to approach scraping each element.
 Mine needed to do the following:

 1. Login Authorization

 SlickDeals uses a forum structure for its deals, which came with one major problem: only members could see all posts.
 After going through a myriad of suggested solutions, I ended up finding a working solution from the example in the tutorial I provided earlier.
-The code looks like this:

 2. Main Parse